-This course will be a capstone educational experience for law students, focused on the pedagogical and experiential components of service-learning.
-Students will participate in a one-credit seminar, as well as a one-credit experiential service-learning practicum experience during the spring break.
-The seminar will address different models of social justice lawyering, professional ethics, and the role of lawyers in assisting challenged and underrepresented communities, as well as specific legal topics the students will be working on during their practicum.
-During the Spring break, students will participate along with professors in one of several volunteer service trips to different areas of the country.
-These practicums and their locations might change from year to year; but they will all be in areas where long-term social justice problems need addressing, whether from a recent disaster or due to a history of poverty and civil rights abuses.
+In the Seminar sessions we will address different models of social justice lawyering, professional ethics, the role of lawyers in assisting challenged and underrepresented communities, as well as specific legal topics that we will be working on.
+During the spring break, students will participate along with professors in one of several volunteer service trips to different areas of the country.
+These practicums and their locations might change from year to year.
+But they will all be in areas where long-term social justice problems need addressing, whether from a recent disaster or due to a history of poverty and civil rights abuses.

 ||Advanced Legal Research (2 credits)|